-harmful algae bloom Under normal conditions, blue green algae (specifically cyanobacteria) can be a productive component of the estuary ecosystem.
+harmful algae bloom

+Under normal conditions, blue green algae (specifically cyanobacteria) can be a productive component of the estuary ecosystem.
 They contribute to the food chain and to the oxygen that keeps water bodies healthy.
 But sometimes, when conditions are right, excessive nutrients inflow to the estuary along with warm water, or if high discharges from Lake Okeechobee occur, certain algae can quickly grow and overpopulate.
 These foam or scumlike masses are called blooms.
 Some blooms release toxins that make ecosystems, animals and people sick, scientists call these harmful algae blooms.

-During 2013, 2016 and 2018, harmful algae blooms occurred throughout the St. Lucie Estuary as a result of high discharges from Lake Okeechobee, which itself was experiencing a bloom of cyanobacteria.
-The blooms were frightening to look at, had an awful smell, killed one family's pet dog and made several other dogs extremely ill.
+In recent years, harmful algae blooms occurred throughout the St. Lucie Estuary as a result of high discharges from Lake Okeechobee, which itself was experiencing a bloom of cyanobacteria.
+The blooms were frightening to look at, had an awful smell, killing numerous marine animals and one family's pet dog.
+Blooms have also made other people, dogs, manatees and other life in the river extremley ill.
 Many human health problems are also associated with those types of blooms because they contained toxic chemical compounds (cyanotoxins).
 In water bodies with blue-green algae, if people or animals splash or if boats create wakes, the cyanotoxins in the algae can release into the air.
 The toxins mix with water droplets and spray-that's how people and animals can inhale the toxin.
 These toxins can't pass through your skin easily, so swallowing large amounts of contaminated water is what causes illness.

 Stay away from blue-green algae.
 Water from areas with blue-green algae can make animals and people sick-stay away from these areas and keep your pets away too!
 Don't swim in or around blue-green algae.
-For some people, blue-green algae can cause rashes, stomach cramps, nausea, diarrhea and vomiting.
+For some people, bluegreen algae can cause rashes, stomach cramps, nausea, diarrhea and vomiting.
 People who are very sensitive to smells can have respiratory irritation.
 Sometimes, high exposures of toxin can affect the liver and nervous system.
 If you come into contact with blue-green algae, get out of the area and wash off with soap and water.
 See your doctor if you think blue-green algae has made you sick.
-BLUE-GREEN ALGAE AND FISH The Florida Dept. of Health says that fish tested from water with bluegreen algae show that cyanotoxins don't accumulate much in the edible parts-muscle or fillet-of fish, but can in other organs.
-Rinse fish fillets with tap or bottled water.
-Throw out guts.
-Cook fish well. - Dr. Gary Goforth weather and water cycle